autumoswitzerland/autumo-beetroot/autumo-beetroot/README.md

 ![autumo beetroot screen][product-screenshot]

-beetRoot is a rapid Java web development as well as a full & secure client-server framework ready to run!
+beetRoot is a rapid Java web-development as well as a full & secure client-server framework ready to run!
 If you know [CakePHP](https://cakePHP.org) for web development, you'll like beetRoot.
 It is based on the same principles and comes with a full CRUD generator generating all views, the model specification and controllers (handlers in beetRoot's terminology) based on the database model!
-The client-server frameworks supports encrypted communication (SSL) as well as HTTP/HTTPS-tunneling, provides a file download and upload interface and it can be extended with own (distributed) modules.
+The client-server framework supports encrypted communication (SSL) as well as HTTP/HTTPS-tunneling, provides a file download and upload interface and it can be extended with own (distributed) modules.

 Note that the client-server framework is not documented in this document; it focuses only on the web development part.